 So-called ‘mechanical’ methods of treatment (such as massage and exercise) do help to increase the supply of oxygen to tissues by stimulating the blood flow.
 These do not, however, address the underlying cause of the energy deficiency and pain.
 Indeed, some people feel worse after massage, and many feel unable to take any exercise while they are exhausted and in pain.

 Some of the most successful results have come from treating fibromyalgia on a more chemical level.
-Research has shown that a deficiency in magnesium can lead to an increased perception of pain.
+Research has shown that a deficiency in What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… can lead to an increased perception of pain.
 This in turn increases stress which stimulates the release of stress hormones.
 One effect of these is to push magnesium out of cells, further depleting stores of this vital mineral , worsening muscular pain and also putting sufferers at risk of other magnesium deficiency symptoms such as cardiovascular problems.
 In this way, a vicious circle of action and reaction can be set in motion.
 The good news is that the cycle can be broken – researchers in the US suggest that it is possible to reverse ATP deficiency due to insufficient oxygen by taking magnesium and malic acid.

 They report that some FM sufferers have a significant reduction in pain after as little as 48 hours.
 Other nutrients that are particularly necessary for the efficient production of ATP are B vitamins, What it does: Helps to form healthy bones,...